roquealex/ucsc-ext/EMBD.X412.4/final/README.md

    weather.
 The amount of info in this demo is restricted to the wind information only.
 Updated every minute for this demo.

- * urn:windchaser:device:reading : This is a device giving its GPS lattitude and longitude readings.
+ * urn:windchaser:device:reading : This is a device giving its GPS latitude and longitude readings.
 Updated N times per minute for this demo.

 ## Streaming Processing : iotconsumer.py

 This project relies only on Spark Structured Streaming, it is connected to kafka using the topic iotmsgs for this demo.
-All the messages go in the same topic and will be difernetiated by the format.
+All the messages go in the same topic and will be differentiated by the format.

 Two sinks are currently implemented.
 Both of them use a window size of 5 min but it is configurable.
-Both sink to console for this demo but they could be modified to use a distrubuted DB.
+Both sink to console for this demo but they could be modified to use a distributed DB.

 One of the streams will get different aggregations (average) in the range of the 5 min.

-The other stream will try to find from the devices updates how many people is close to a sensor so it will aggregate this informetion per window and per sensor.
+The other stream will try to find from the devices updates how many people is close to a sensor so it will aggregate this information per window and per sensor.
 The sensor coordinates are stored in a CSV now but they could be stored in a fancier DB.
 The registry should be done by another JSON message indicating the coordinates of the sensor.

-# Simulators : iotsimulator.py and iotrandsim.py
+### Simulators : iotsimulator.py and iotrandsim.py

 There are 2 simulators, the first one listed uses a prerecorded sequence of messages that show the capabilities of the processing engine.